ReactivePatterns/functional-objects/README.md

 The component maintains state, processes events and publishes a value to subscribers or dependencies.

-Wrapping the logic into a component can be done with an Akka actor that handles the boilerplate:
+Wrapping the logic into a component can be done with a (persistent) Akka actor that handles the boilerplate, so the usage is simple and focuses on the logic:

       class StatefulService extends SimpleComponent[Int, StateCommand](0, processor)